Enhancing public trust in vaccines

 Each state should establish a public oversight committee to review and report on Covid-19 vaccination systems, ensuring that allocation is fair, that target groups receive the vaccine, and underserved populations disproportionately affected during the pandemic, are justly attended to.

-The writer is Senior Lecturer, Faculty of University Foundation Studies, HELP Matriculation Centre.
-Comments:letters@thesundaily.com
+The writer is the Senior Lecturer, from the Faculty of University Foundation Studies, HELP Matriculation Centre.